LLNL/RAJA/docs/sphinx/user_guide/feature/scan.rst

 ====

-The scan operation (or prefix sum) is an operation such that provided a one-dimensional array :math:`x`, the resulting array :math:`y` is given as
+The scan operation (or prefix sum) is an operation such that provided a one-dimensional array :math:`x`, the resulting array :math:`y` is given as:

 .. math::